Oizopower/XWC_Raspberry_Pi_Full_Node/ReadMe.txt

-﻿Create a Feathercoin Full Node Without Compiling
+﻿Create a Whitecoin Full Node Without Compiling

-This instruction is to create a Feathercoin full node on a raspberry Pi.
+This instruction is to create a Whitecoin full node on a raspberry Pi.
 You will need the following things before we start
 * Raspberry Pi Model B, or B+
 * Minimum 8Gb class 10SD card, but I recommend a 16Gb Note: You may even get away with a 4GB card but I recommend against it